 There are two types of glasses that people wear with a motorcycle helmet.
 The first and most necessary are the prescription glasses that are used for correcting vision.

 Therefore, a rider cannot do without these.
-The latter are sunglasses or transition glasses that are used for warding off sunlight and having an uninterrupted vision.
-To wear prescription glasses, some riders would first wear the glasses and then wear the helmet over it.
+The latter are sunglasses or transition glasses that are used for warding off sunlight and having uninterrupted vision.
+To wear prescription glasses, some riders would first wear the glasses and then wear the helmet over them.

 The problem that arises with this method is that the bridge of the glasses rests on the nose, and the temples resting on the back of the ears- both are prone to movement whenever the helmet moves.
 For example during speed variation, if the helmet moves, the glasses move.
 This can be dangerous for a rider as it disrupts their vision momentarily.